 New stairs to the hall from the lower parking lot at the community center are done, but the railing is not quite completed yet, Jennings reported.

 Mateel general manager Justin Crellin reported that the Reggae on the River management team was preparing for the planning commission hearing on April 3 to seek approval for their plan of operations for this year's event.
 He reported that the Mateel has decided not to request the additional use of water they had initially asked for in their 2014 plan of operations for the festival, due to the persisting drought scenario.
 He said they plan to stick with the permit allowances of last year's event and are working on a forbearance plan to become a model for other festivals.
-The Mateel is working to make Reggae on the River a water-neutral, water-positive event in the future, Crellin said.
-They have plans for a filtration system and a percolation trench and additional storage tanks.
-There is potential for a permit for a pond for the 2015 event, he added.

 Other reports included a letter from Gail Eastwood about the Youth Alive!
 Peace leadership program, and a report that Babette Bach has been hired as chef for the Mateel Meal.
 Financials were reviewed and the board discussed the staff handbook.
 Two board members attended a board training put on by NorCAN and got a book about nonprofit fundraising by the presenter of the workshop.